ahmadshuraih/LB-Tester/readme.md

 > - increaseSucceedOrBrokenRequests(succeed: boolean): void //Increase succeed and broken tests in list to give a better report at the end.
 > - secceedAndBrokenListToString(): string //Turn increased succeed and broken results into string.
-> - addPassedTest(timeSpent: number, server: string): void //Increases the passed tests and the time spent during testing current test object.
+> - addPassedTest(timeUsage: number, server: string): void //Increases the passed tests and the time usage during testing current test object.
-> - addFailedTest(fault: string, timeSpent: number): void //Increases the failed tests and the time spent during testing current test object.
+> - addFailedTest(fault: string, timeUsage: number): void //Increases the failed tests and the time usage during testing current test object.
 It also adds the fail description to the fails descriptions list to add it later to the log.
-> - addError(error: string): void //Increases the errors.
+> - addError(error: string, timeUsage: number): void //Increases the errors.
 It also adds the error description to the errors descriptions list to add it later to the log.
 > - addRAMUsage(ramUsage: number, server: string): void //Add ramUsage to be plotted at the end of logging.
 > - addWarmpUpRAMUsage(ramUsage: number): void //Add warmUpRAMUsage to be plotted at the end of logging.
 > - addRAMUsageAndCapacity(testRAMUsage: TestRAMUsage): void //Add ramUsage and RAM capacity to be plotted at the end of logging.